groznee/groznee/README.md

 - 👀 I’m interested in coding and computer science
 - 🌱 I’m currently learning Java and Python

-Example of the material covered on Java SE 8 Programmer II exam:
+Example of the material covered on the Oracle 1Z0-809 Java SE 8 Programmer II exam:

 ## [Streams, functional interfaces, lambda expressions and callables](java_se8_streams_demo.java).